 Dai-Ichi Life Group And Capgemini Sign Multi-Year Agreement To Establish A Global Capability Center In India To Drive International Digital Transformation

-Dai-ichi Life Group and Capgemini sign multi-year agreement to establish a Global Capability Center in India to drive international digital transformation

-Singapore, June 10, 2025 – Capgemini and Dai-ichi Life Holdings , today announced the signing of a multi-year agreement to establish a Global Capability Center (GCC) in India.
+(MENAFN- Media OutReach Newswire) SINGAPORE - Media OutReach Newswire - 10 June 2025 – Capgemini , and Dai-ichi Life Holdings , today announced the signing of a multi-year agreement to establish a Global Capability Center (GCC) in India.

 This landmark agreement is poised to accelerate Dai-ichi Life Group's digital transformation globally.
 The GCC aims to tap into India's deep pool of skilled professionals to support and enhance its IT and digital strategies.
 As a result, Dai-ichi Life Group's goal is to significantly strengthen its in-house digital capabilities and technology platforms, driving innovation and operational efficiency on a global scale.